Riverdale Avenue Books: Imprints

 In February 2020, Riverdale Avenue Books acquired Circlet Press.

 Authors

 Riverdale's authors include Cecilia Tan, Riki Wilchins, Trinity Blacio, Lissa Trevor, Marc Shapiro, Chris Shirley, Gabby Rivera and Andrew Gray, among many others.

+Payment Issues

+In 2021, Writer Beware reported receiving complaints from Riverdale anthology and book authors over publication delays, poor editing, missing royalty statements, and other communications issues.
+Writer Beware noted that Riverdale has a policy of not issuing royalty checks until amounts due reach or exceed $50, and that some of its anthologies appeared to sell in numbers too small for authors to reach this threshold.
+It also raised conflict of interest concerns over Perkins' simultaneous ownership of a literary agency which placed clients' manuscripts with Riverdale.
+An update in August 2025 claimed that some authors had not been paid in over a year.

 Local events

 Riverdale is the only publisher in New York City with a reading series open to authors of erotica and erotic romance.
 The Downtown Series is held at People Lounge in New York City on the first Friday of every month, and the Uptown Series is held at An Beal Bocht in Riverdale, Bronx, on the second Monday of every month.